bin-cli/bin-cli/README.md

 help=Say "Hello, World!"
 ```

-They can be placed in the project root directory:
+They should be placed in the project root directory:

 ```
 repo/